-HHS and DHS Have Plans for Coordinating Pandemic Preparedness and Response But They Do Not Include Guidance on How They Would Respond If DOD Were Unable to Assist

-HHS's Pandemic Influenza Plan is its blueprint for influenza pandemic preparedness and response.
+HHS and DHS Have Plans for Coordinating Pandemic Preparedness and Response But They Do Not Include Guidance on How They Would Respond If DOD Were Unable to Assist HHS's Pandemic Influenza Plan is its blueprint for influenza pandemic preparedness and response.
 The plan assigns lead roles and responsibilities for response actions to specific HHS agencies and offices.
 HHS's plan also outlines planning assumptions for its influenza pandemic response, but it is not intended to address what actions other agencies are to take during a pandemic.
 For example, it outlines assumptions that must be considered in strategic planning, including the ability of an influenza virus to spread rapidly worldwide.
 In addition, the plan assumes that there would be large demands on the health care system and potential national and community disruption as a result of the widespread illness.

 The Secretary of Health and Human Services serves as the lead for all federal public health and medical response to public health emergencies, as previously noted, under ESF #8 and incidents covered by the National Response Plan or its update.
-In addition, the National Response Framework, which is DHS's guidance for coordinating national support to
+In addition, the National Response Framework, which is DHS's guidance for coordinating national support to respond to an emergency-such as a pandemic-recognizes HHS as the primary federal agency to respond to public health emergencies and incidents.
+The National Response Framework also designates primary agencies-such as HHS-to oversee preparedness activities through ESF #8, monitor progress in meeting core capabilities, and coordinate with both primary and support agencies through training exercises and other activities.
+Under ESF #8, DOD may be expected to provide

-&lt;sup>34U.S.
-Department of Health and Human Services, Pandemic Influenza Plan (November 2005).
+U.S. Department of Health and Human Services, Pandemic Influenza Plan (November 2005).

-&lt;sup>35HHS officials stated that The United States Government Framework for Responding to International Requests for Public Health and Medical Assistance during an Influenza Pandemic outlines the interagency process by which the U.S. government will respond to international requests for public health and medical assistance during influenza pandemics.
+HHS officials stated that The United States Government Framework for Responding to International Requests for Public Health and Medical Assistance during an Influenza Pandemic outlines the interagency process by which the U.S. government will respond to international requests for public health and medical assistance during influenza pandemics.
 When this framework is activated and a U.S. government-coordinated approach is in place, HHS serves as a central communication hub to formally receive and record all requests for assistance with public health and medical assets, consistent with its ESF #8 responsibilities under the National Response Framework and its role as the National Focal Point for the U.S. International Health Regulations, 2nd Edition, (2005).

-&lt;sup>36See 42 U.S.C. § 300hh.
+See 42 U.S.C. § 300hh.